orgrim/pg_back/README.md

 the `age` tool, independently.
 Decryption of multiple files can be parallelized with the `-j` option.
 Arguments on the commandline (database names when dumping) are used as shell globs to choose which files to decrypt.

+### Upload to remote locations

+All files produced by a run can be uploaded to a remote location by setting the `--upload` option to a value different than `none`.
+The possible values are `s3` or `none`.

+When set to `s3`, files are uploaded to AWS S3.
+The `--s3-*` family of options can be used to tweak the access to the bucket.
+The `--s3-profile` option only reads credentials and basic configuration, s3 specific options are not used.

+The `--purge-remote` option can be set to `yes` to apply the same purge policy on the remote location as the local directory.

+When files are encrypted and their unencrypted source is kept, only encrypted files are uploaded.

 ## Managing the configuration file